-This free one-day workshop will give an overview of longitudinal data available to lecturers who teach and supervise students in quantitative social science subjects.
+This free one-day workshop gave an overview of longitudinal data available to lecturers who teach and supervise students in quantitative social science subjects.

-The workshop will provide an overview of longitudinal data and the training resources available for students to examine the value of, and to use, longitudinal social science data.
-The day also gives an opportunity for instructors and supervisors to discuss their teaching needs with the data providers and colleagues at the workshop.
+The workshop provided an overview of longitudinal data and the training resources available for students to examine the value of, and to use, longitudinal social science data.
+The day also gave an opportunity for instructors and supervisors to discuss their teaching needs with the data providers and colleagues at the workshop.

 10:30 Tea and Coffee on arrival